dmitry-viskov/mongodb-performance-tests/README.rst

 Also
 =============

-If you wish you could find some additional information in `article in my personal blog <http://webenterprise.ru/mongodb-something-wrong/>`_ or in `article in my habrahabr blog <http://habrahabr.ru/post/265747/>`_ (rus)
+You could find some additional information in `article in my personal blog <http://webenterprise.ru/mongodb-something-wrong/>`_ or in `article in my habrahabr blog <http://habrahabr.ru/post/265747/>`_ (rus)